 What does this mean?
 It means that people need to learn how to write in third person, get a new perspective and make for deeper fiction.
 Third person writing can be the best and worst thing for your content and if you want to be a good writer, you simply must learn when and how to use it to tell a story.

 Third person makes your writing less personal and therefore, more objective.
 Knowing this, you probably understand why it is required in all academic writing.
-As Olivia Erickson, an expert from best paper writing service at xpertwriters.com says ‘third person writing is a rule of thumb in every academic paper’.
+As Olivia Erickson, an expert from best college essay writing service at xpertwriters.com says ‘third person writing is a rule of thumb in every academic paper’.

 Does it only apply to academic writing?
 Surely, you should always use the third person for formal writing, but you can also choose to use it for creative writing purposes.